Conilo/automodelcar-cic-ipn/README.md

 **IMPORTANT: Before starting, make sure you have ROS and all it's deppendencies properly installed on your PC!
 Otherwise, visit the [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).**

 ## Establish communication with the car
-Fist we are going to set the correct parameters to our wifi network.
+Fist set the correct parameters to the Ad-hoc network.
 Click the wifi icon and then the "Edit Connections" option.

 Select the automodel's wifi "ROS_CIC" and edit it.
 On "IPv4 Settings" set the next parameters as follows:

-Method: Manual
+*Method: Manual
-Address: 192.168.43.99
+*Address: 192.168.43.99
-Netmask: 255.255.255.0
+*Netmask: 255.255.255.0
-Gateaway: 192.168.43.1
+*Gateaway: 192.168.43.1

 ![](img/cic_ipv4.png)